hussaino03/QuestLog/README.md

   - Not visible on leaderboard

 ## ☕ Support
-If you find QuestLog helpful and would like to support its development, you can:
+If you find QuestLog helpful and would like to support its development:

 [![Ko-fi](https://img.shields.io/badge/Ko--fi-Support%20Development-FF5E5B?style=for-the-badge&logo=ko-fi&logoColor=white)](https://ko-fi.com/hsz_11)